2022 Volkswagen Golf R vs. 2021 Toyota RAV4: Do You Need an SUV?

-- The 2022 Golf R is a super hatch with SUV usability
+- The 2022 Volkswagen Golf R is a super hatch with SUV usability

 We’re taking sides in a car nut discussion that’s raged since the introduction of SUVs to the US market decades ago.
 Do you really need that big ol’ Sports Utility Vehicle?
 Especially when practical (stupid fast) hatchbacks like the 2022 Volkswagen Golf R exist?
 Or is the 2021 Toyota RAV4 the better choice?
-Each has its strengths and weaknesses, but only one is right for you.
+Each has its strengths and weaknesses, but do you need an SUV?

 |2022 Volkswagen Golf R||2021 Toyota RAV4|